quicwg/base-drafts/draft-ietf-quic-recovery.md

 An endpoint SHOULD set the alarm such that a packet is marked as lost no earlier than 1.25 * max(SRTT, latest_RTT) since when it was sent.

-Using the max(SRTT, latest_RTT) handles the two following cases:
+Using max(SRTT, latest_RTT) protects from the two following cases:

 * the latest RTT sample is lower than the SRTT, perhaps due to reordering where packet whose ack triggered the Early Retransit process encountered a shorter path;

-* the latest RTT sample is higher than the SRTT, perhaps due to increase in the actual network RTT, but the smoothed SRTT has not yet caught up.
+* the SRTT is lower than the latest RTT sample, perhaps due to a sustained increase in the actual RTT, but the smoothed SRTT has not yet caught up.

 The 1.25 multiplier increases reordering resilience.
 Implementers MAY experiment with using other multipliers, bearing in mind that a lower multiplier reduces